 Burnt Ends Embodies artistry of Meat and Smoke

-A restaurant under the Unlisted Collection stable, it’s natural to expect impeccable service and even better cooking.
+With their reputation as one of the best restaurants in Singapore under the prolific Unlisted Collection stable, it’s natural to expect impeccable service and even better cooking.

 After being seated, my friend — a seasoned veteran at the establishment — had her favourites quickly roll off her tongue onto the order chit.
 Now it was just a torturous waiting game for the smokehouse to floor me.